AngeloEspinozaV/u3_project_Espinoza_Angelo/README.txt

 NOTE:

 Might be the case that the at the beginning a WARNING appears, this is due to a triangle shape that I am using to cover the robot, however if this shape is quit the WARNING should disappear without affecting the mobility of the robot.

+I added some irrelevant mass (0.1) to each wheel and roller that is why at the beginning the bunch of WARNINGS, but it should work correctly.